 docker exec <agent-name> cat /etc/te-agent.cfg | grep proxy

 You cannot change the proxy configuration of a currently running agent.
 You must reinstall the agent with a new proxy configuration.
-Follow the Reinstalling the Enterprise Agent section of this article.
+See Reinstalling the Enterprise Agent.

 The following should be considered during container deployment:

 seccomp Security computing mode is a Linux kernel feature used to restrict container actions.
 The Docker community has documented how seccomp is used with containers.
-ThousandEyes provides a seccomp file which may be used to configure seccomp when deploying containers.
+ThousandEyes provides a seccomp file that you can use to configure seccomp when deploying containers.

 SELinux configuration SELinux is a mandatory access control (MAC) system used to limit an application's access to resources.
 SELinux is currently the default MAC system for Red Hat Enterprise, CentOS, Fedora, Oracle, and Gentoo Linux distributions.